Updated September 9, 2022

 Vancouver WA.
 098662

-“We do allow pets to enter as long as they are on a 6ft. set length leash.
+“We allow pets to enter as long as they are on a 6ft. set length leash.
 We do not allow traveling leashes as they can become a tripping hazard.”

 So if you need some training tips or have questions about the best leash to take on your trip, please ask our staff!
-We can guide you through the dog gear that is best suited for your dog-friendly pumpkin patch adventure.
+We can guide you through the dog gear best suited for your dog-friendly pumpkin patch adventure.

 If you’re looking for training tips before you go, Patricia McConnell is an expert that is worth getting to know.
 According to Patricia McConnell, Ph.D., animal behaviorist, and ethologist, and an adjunct professor in Zoology at the University of Wisconsin, Madison,